Gizra/Gizra-Way-Book/on_boarding.md

 Don't be confused by our time boxing system.
 I you got a task at 12:30 and it was time boxed for two hours, it doesn't mean you need to work until 14:30.
 No, go have your lunch or a break - as you would normally do.

 Then, we you come back, start measuring the time.
-You are in charge of managing your own time - the timeboxing is just a mechanism to set the expectations and put boundaries on the task.
+You are in charge of managing your own time.
+The time-boxing is just a mechanism to set the expectations and put boundaries on the task.

 Furthermore, don't feel obliged to come first, and leave last.
 As part of the Gizra-Way we recognize that a productive day is a 8-9 hours.
 You are actually under a bigger pressure, as you have to learn so many new stuff.
 So be kind to yourself, to your brain, and to Gizra - and don't try to over do.
 There's always tomorrow to learn new skills and improve.